Introductory Workshop on Psychedelic Therapy (17 - 18 November 2021)

-This introductory medicine-assisted therapy workshop will run over two days prior to the International Summit on Psychedelic Therapies for Mental Illness.
-This will be a first-of-its-kind opportunity in Australia for therapists, health professionals and interested members of the public to gain direct insight and training into this approach from international therapists in the field.
+This Introductory Workshop for Psychedelic Therapies will run over two days prior to the International Summit on Psychedelic Therapies for Mental Illness.
+This will be a first-of-its-kind opportunity in Australia for those wanting to gain direct insight and training into this approach from international therapists in the field.

-This workshop will be facilitated by leading Psychotherapist and Founder of the UK TRIPP Network Maria Papaspyrou (UK) and Clinical Psychologist for the psilocybin trials at Imperial College, Renee Harvey (UK).
+This workshop will be facilitated by leading Psychotherapist and Founder of the UK TRIPP Network Maria Papaspyrou (UK) and more TBA.

 The workshops will cover all three phases of medicine-assisted therapy: preparation, medicine session, and integration.
 Workshops will incorporate the theoretical (neuroscience, psychology, psychotherapy), practical (instruction in methods of service provision), and experiential elements of treatment (process learning that deepens and develops clinicians’ capacity).